Ellen Greene

-Ellen Greene is an American actress and singer.
+Ellen Greene (born February 22, 1951) is an American actress and singer.
 She has had a long and varied career as a singer, particularly in cabaret, as an actress and singer in numerous stage productions, particularly musical theatre, as well as having performed in many films and television series.
-Her best-known screen roles are as Audrey in the movie adaptation of Little Shop of Horrors, and as Vivian Charles in the ABC series Pushing Daisies.
+Her best-known roles are as Audrey in the original stage musical and film adaptation of Little Shop of Horrors, and as Vivian Charles in the ABC television series Pushing Daisies.

 Personal life

 Greene was born in Brooklyn, New York.
 Her mother was a guidance counselor, and her father was a dentist.
-Greene is Jewish.
 She attended W. Tresper Clarke High School in Westbury, New York.
-She spent summers at Cejwin Camps in Port Jervis, New York, where she performed in musical theatre productions, including the role of Tzeitel in a 1966 production of Fiddler on the Roof.
-She had a relationship with puppeteer Martin P. Robinson.
-Her first marriage was to Tibor Hardik.
-She married Christian Klikovits on September 25, 2003; they have since divorced.
+She spent summers at Cejwin Camps in Port Jervis, New York, where she performed in musical theatre productions.
+Her first marriage was to Tibor Hardik, and she married Christian Klikovits on September 25, 2003; both marriages ended in divorce.

-Career
+Early career

 Greene's career began as a nightclub singer in clubs such as The Brothers and Sisters, Continental Baths, Grand Finale, and Reno Sweeney's.
 She received rave reviews from critics such as Rex Reed, George Bell, and John S. Wilson.
-Around this time, she befriended the late Peter Allen.
-Her first starring role on Broadway was as the lead in the unsuccessful Broadway show Rachael Lily Rosenbloom (And Don't You Ever Forget It), which had 7 previews in 1973 but closed before officially opening.
-She then played the starring role of Chrissy in Joseph Papp's production of In the Boom Boom Room at the Off-Broadway Public Theatre in November to December 1974.
-Her reviews brought her to the attention of Paul Mazursky, who was at that time casting Next Stop, Greenwich Village (1976).
-She was cast in the role of Sarah, her first starring role in a film.
+Around this time, she befriended Peter Allen.
+She first starred on Broadway in the title role of Rachael Lily Rosenbloom (And Don't You Ever Forget It), which had 7 previews in 1973 and closed before officially opening.
+She then played Chrissy in Joseph Papp's production of In the Boom Boom Room off-Broadway at the Public Theatre in November and December 1974.
+In Next Stop, Greenwich Village (1976), She played Sarah, her first starring role in a film.